-Getting a Pennsylvania judgment is not enough is not enough to collect debt and money owed to you or your business.
-Obtaining the judgment is only step 1 in the debt collection process.
-Most attorneys can obtain judgment against debtors and defendants who do not respond to lawsuits.
-This is called the default judgment.
-Obtaining the judgment is usually the easiest part of the collection process.
+Getting a Pennsylvania judgment is not enough to collect debt and money owed to you or your business.
+Obtaining the judgment is only the first step in the debt collection process.
+However, most attorneys can obtain judgment against debtors and defendants who do not respond to lawsuits.
+This is called the default judgment and is often the easiest part of the collection process.

 Pennsylvania does not allow wage garnishment except in certain landlord / tenant cases and only skilled Pennsylvania Debt Collectors know what to do after the judgment is entered.

 There are limited options in Pennsylvania to enforce and execute upon judgments.
 Basically, Pennsylvania creditors have 5 options: